 Why McGill Says Avoid Sit-Ups and Spinal Flexion

-One of McGill’s most controversial yet well-supported positions is his stance against traditional sit-ups and repeated spinal flexion exercises.
-His biomechanical research demonstrates that these movements create enormous compressive forces on spine discs while promoting the exact movement patterns that often cause back problems.
+One of McGill’s most controversial positions is his stance against traditional sit-ups and repeated spinal flexion exercises.
+His biomechanical research shows that these movements create enormous compressive forces on spine discs while promoting the exact movement patterns that often cause back problems in the first place.

 Through laboratory testing, McGill found that sit-ups generate spine compression forces exceeding occupational safety limits.
 More importantly, the repeated flexion motion mimics the mechanism that causes disc herniations and other spine injuries.